franhaselden/dotmailer-rest-plugin/README.md

 Date: 12/09/2014

-Last Updated: 13/10/2014
+Last Updated: 30/10/2014

-This plugin creates a widget which can be placed in widget areas.
+##This plugin creates a widget which can be placed in widget areas.
 The widget contains an input field for an email address.
 The widget does not require use of SOAP.

-Points of note:
+###Points of note:

 1. This will work with any dotmailer account that has API access and API access to API v2

 2. This only provides addition of an email address.
 It does not currently support first names, last names, or any other details.

-=== Set up ===
+###Set up

-1. Install and activate plugin
+1. Download the zip and grab the "dotmailer-plugin" folder (with four files inside)
+2. Place this folder in your Wordpress plugin folder
+3. Activate plugin from the Wordpress admin page
-2. On Dotmailer, set up a new API user and make note of the API key (an email) and pword
+4. On Dotmailer, set up a new API user and make note of the API key (an email) and pword
-3. On Dotmailer, make note of the ID of the address book you wish to add to (usually last 7 digits of the address book URL)
+5. On Dotmailer, make note of the ID of the address book you wish to add to (usually last 7 digits of the address book URL)
-4. In Wordpress, navigate to Settings > Dotmailer Plugin and input the API key, password and Address Book ID.
+6. In Wordpress, navigate to Settings > Dotmailer Plugin and input the API key, password and Address Book ID.
-5. In Wordpress, create a new page with a “success” message.
+7. In Wordpress, create a new page with a “success” message.
 This is where your users will go once their email has been successfully added
-6. Repeat 5. for an “unsuccessful” page
+8. Repeat 5. for an “unsuccessful” page
-7. Input slugs for both pages on the Dotmailer API Information page
+9. Input slugs for both pages on the Dotmailer API Information page

-=== Widget ===
+###Widget

 1. Go to Appearance > Widgets
 2. Drag the Dotmailer widget into the relevant widget area